-Karnataka PGCET Seat Allotment Result 2020 – The Karnataka Examination Authority (KEA) releases the result of the seat allotment of Karnataka Post Graduate Common Entrance Examination (PGCET) 2020.
+Karnataka PGCET Seat Allotment Result 2020 – The Karnataka Examination Authority (KEA) has released the result of the 2nd round seat allotment of Karnataka Post Graduate Common Entrance Examination (PGCET) 2020.
 The result is declared on cetonline.karnataka.gov.in.
 To check the result, candidates need to enter their PGCET application number.
-Candidates has to undergo different phases of allotment for the allotment of the seat.
+Candidates have to undergo different phases of allotment for the allotment of the seat.
 For more details, check the information in the page below.

 Karnataka PGCET Seat Allotment Result 2020

 The candidates are allotted seats on the basis of the choice filled and the availability of the seat.
 The seat allotment will be conducted for the different courses namely ME/ M.Tech / M.Arch, MCA Lateral Entry, MCA 1st year, MBA.

 Check Seat Allotment Result 2020: Click here to check the PGCET 2020 Second Round Seat Allotment Results.

 The seat matrix allotted for each course by the Government will be adopted for the process of seat allotment.
 Seats will be allotted in the order of merit based on the priority of the options entered by the candidates and the reservation policy adopted by the Government.
 Given below is the process of the seat allotment.

 - For ME / M.Tech / M.Arch courses

 - Allotment of the seats will be done on the basis of the candidate having valid GATE score irrespective of Karnataka or Non-Karnataka.
 Non-Karnataka GATE rank holders will be considered as a general category candidate

 - Post the allotment of seats to eligible GATE rank holders is over, the remaining seats under General category i.e., 90% of the seats for Karnataka candidates and the remaining 10% for non Karnataka candidates to the eligible PGCET 2020 rank holders.